Deploying a Project

 Flake packages

 Your flake.nix must expose packages that kennel can build.
-The package names must match the keys in scottylabs.kennel.services and scottylabs.kennel.sites:
+The package names must match the keys in scottylabs.kennel.services and scottylabs.kennel.sites.
+For Rust projects, the supported pattern is crane:

 packages = forAllSystems (system: